gazebosim/gz-transport/tutorials/22_development.md

 library in your code.
 This section will help you to understand our source code if you're interested in making code contributions.

-Ignition Transport's internal architecture can be illustrated with the following
+Gazebo Transport's internal architecture can be illustrated with the following
 diagram:

     +=================================================+  +=====================+